Benjamin Keach

-Benjamin Keach (29 February 1640 – 18 July 1704) was a Particular Baptist preacher and author in London whose name was given to Keach's Catechism.
+Benjamin Keach (29 February 1640 – 18 July 1704) was an English Baptist minister and author whose name was given to Keach's Catechism.

 Biography

+Keach was born on 29 February 1640 to John and Fedora Keeche at Stoke Hammond, Buckinghamshire.
+His parents were poor.
+Keach worked as a tailor during his early years.
+He was baptized at the age of 15 by John Russell, the minister of an Arminian Baptist church at Chesham, Buckinghamshire.
+In 1659, at the age of 18, Keach began preaching, and was the minister of the congregation at Winslow.
+The next year, the Stuart Restoration returned Charles II to the throne of England, and in the years that followed, the penal laws proscribed Protestant nonconformity.
+In 1664, Keach was arrested and indicted for publishing a children's catechism, The Child's Instructor.
+The Instructor, since lost, was alleged to be schismatical.
+In October, he was tried in Aylesbury before Sir Robert Hyde, and was sentenced to two weeks' imprisonment, fined twenty pounds, and on two days was pilloried for several hours in Aylesbury and Winslow.

-Originally from Buckinghamshire, Keach worked as a tailor during his early years.
-He was baptized at the age of 15 and began preaching at 18.
-He was the minister of the congregation at Winslow before moving in 1668 to the church at Horsleydown (Horse-lie-down), Southwark where he remained for 36 years as pastor (1668-1704).
-(This congregation later became the New Park Street Church and then moved to the Metropolitan Tabernacle under the pastorship of Charles Spurgeon.)
+In 1668, Keach moved to London, taking the position of minister of the church at Horsleydown, Southwark.
+Keach developed Calvinist soteriological views following his move to London, and he became a Reformed (or "Particular") Baptist.
+Keach remained pastor at the church in Horsleydown for 36 years, until his death in 1704.
+The congregation later moved its services to the New Park Street Chapel (built in 1833) and then to the Metropolitan Tabernacle (built in 1861) under the pastorship of Charles Spurgeon.
+In 1673, part of Keach's congregation seceded due to a dispute over congregational singing, and left to form the Maze Pond Church at Old Kent Road.

-It was as representative of this church that Keach went to the 1689 General Assembly and subscribed the 1689 London Baptist Confession of Faith.
+As a representative of the Horsleydown church, Keach attended the 1689 General Assembly that endorsed the 1689 London Baptist Confession of Faith.
 Keach was one of the seven men who sent out the invitation to the 1689 General Assembly.
-The signing of the confession was no mute doctrinal assent on the part of the church, for in the same year they entered into a Solemn Covenant which reflected, at the practical and congregational level, some of the doctrines of the confession.
-There was a secession from Horse-lie-down in 1673 and the Old Kent Road congregation was formed.
-Spurgeon later republished the 1689 London Baptist Confession of Faith for use in the congregation.
+The signing of the Confession was no mute doctrinal assent on the part of the church; in the same year they entered into a "Solemn Covenant" which reflected, at the practical and congregational level, some of the doctrines of the confession.
+Spurgeon later republished the Confession for use in the congregation.

-Keach wrote 43 works, of which his "Parables and Metaphors of Scripture" may be the best known.
-He wrote a work entitled "The Child's Instructor" which immediately brought him under persecution and he was fined and pilloried in 1664.
-He is attributed with the writing of a catechism commonly known as "Keach's Catechism", although it is most likely that the original was compiled by William Collins.
+Keach wrote 43 works, of which his Parables and Metaphors of Scripture may be the best known.
+His catechism The Child's Instructor, as noted, was the ground of his arrest and imprisonment in 1664.
+He is also attributed with the writing of a catechism commonly known as Keach's Catechism, although its authorship is now disputed, and it was likely authored at least in part by William Collins.